-Bank-A-Count Corp.'s Assertion on Controls
+Bank-A-Count Corp.'s Assertion

-We are responsible for designing, implementing, operating, and maintaining effective controls within Bank-A-Count Corp.'s Print Services system throughout the period November 1, 2019 to May 31, 2020, to provide reasonable assurance that Bank-A-Count Corp.'s service commitments and system requirements relevant to security, processing integrity, and confidentiality were achieved.
+We are responsible for designing, implementing, operating, and maintaining effective controls within Bank-A-Count Corp.'s ("Bank-A-Count") Print Services System (the "system") throughout the period November 1, 2021 to April 30, 2022, to provide reasonable assurance that Bank-A-Count's service commitments and system requirements relevant to security, processing integrity, and confidentiality, were achieved.
 Our description of the boundaries of the system is presented in Attachment A and identifies the aspects of the system covered by our assertion.

-We have performed an evaluation of the effectiveness of the controls within the system throughout the period November 1, 2019 to May 31, 2020, to provide reasonable assurance that Bank-A-Count Corp.'s service commitments and system requirements were achieved based on the trust services criteria relevant to security, processing integrity, and confidentiality (the "applicable trust services criteria") set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).
-Bank-A-Count Corp.'s objectives for the system in applying the applicable trust services criteria are embodied in its service commitments and system requirements relevant to the applicable trust services criteria.
-The principle service commitments and system requirements related to the applicable trust services criteria are presented in Attachment B.
+We have performed an evaluation of the effectiveness of the controls within the system throughout the period November 1, 2021 to April 30, 2022, to provide reasonable assurance that Bank-A-Count's service commitments and system requirements were achieved based on the trust services criteria relevant to security, processing integrity, and confidentiality (the "applicable trust services criteria") set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).
+Bank-A-Count's objectives for the system in applying the applicable trust services criteria are embodied in its service commitments and system requirements relevant to the applicable trust services criteria.
+The principal service commitments and system requirements related to the applicable trust services criteria are presented in Attachment B.